Bechem United F.C.: FA Cup Champions

 Bechem United won the Ghanaian FA Cup 2015–2016 for the first time in the club History after they claimed a 2–1 win over Okwawu United at the Cape Coast Stadium in September 2016.
 Yaw Annor scored the brace in the final.

 Daniel Egyin served as club captain from 2018 to 2019 after the departure of Asante Agyemang.

 Grounds

-The club plays its home games in the Glo Premier League from the Nana Gyeabour's Park, since the club's original home, the Bechem park is (5,000 capacity), and the requirements of the Glo Premier League made it fall short of the required capacity.
+The club plays its home games in the BetPawa Ghana Premier League from the Nana Gyeabour's Park, located in their original home Bechem.